FrancescaPascalau/learning-aws/README.md

 - The default visibility timeout for a message is 30 seconds.
 The minimum is 0 seconds.
 The maximum is 12 hours.
 - The default (minimum) delay for a queue is 0 seconds.
 The maximum is 15 minutes.
+- SQS message retention period (MessageRetentionPeriod) is 14 days.
+After that time message will be deleted from the queue.

 ## Amazon Simple Storage Service (S3 Bucket)